Trouble Starting a Session?

 To adjust guest connections:

-- Connect instantly (no download), usually with a general purpose viewer or
+- Connect instantly (no download), usually with a general-purpose viewer.

-In the first option, there is no download, install, security warning or additional clicks.
-Guests connect instantly with their favorite browser on any PC, Mac or Linux computer, smartphone (iPhone, Android, Blackberry) or tablet (iPad, Android).
-Glance Screen Share's general purpose viewer runs inside the Guest's browser, using AJAX technology.
+In the first option, there is no download, install, security warning, or additional clicks.
+Guests connect instantly with their favorite browser on any PC, Mac, or Linux computer, smartphone (iPhone, Android), or tablet (iPad, Android).
+Glance Screen Share's general-purpose viewer runs inside the Guest's browser, using AJAX technology.
 The device does not need Java or Flash, nor does the Guest have to install a plug-in or download a custom app.
 Afterward, the session ends, and nothing is left behind.

 The second option lets hosts ensure that their guests enjoy the best possible viewing experience.
 As each guest joins the session, Glance Screen Share silently and automatically selects the best viewer technology to use.
 The various Glance Screen Share viewers download quickly (less than 1.5 MB) and set up in seconds, often without additional clicks.

-- Native (executable) viewer for Firefox, Chrome or Opera on PCs
+- Native (executable) viewer for Firefox, Chrome, or Edge on PCs.

-- Built-in native viewer for Guests joining from a PC or Mac that already has the Glance thin client
+- Built-in native viewer for Guests joining from a PC or Mac that already has the Glance client.

 Glance was downloaded and installed, but the session won't start